docker-library/docs/influxdb/content.md

   quay.io/influxdb/influxdb3:latest \
   serve --host-id my-influxdb-node --object-store file --data-dir /var/lib/influxdb3
 ```
+This command:

+- Creates or reuses a Docker volume named `influxdb3-data`.
+- Maps the default InfluxDB port (`8086`) to your local machine.
+- Starts the InfluxDB server with a required host ID and object store configuration.

 ### Using a local host directory

+To persist data in a local directory on your host, use the following command:

 ```bash
 docker run -d --name influxdb3-core \